patrickmmartin/pith-writings/dao_of_scratch/article.md

  Coupled with setting some properties, the  bounce / direction / touching colour capabilities allow treating the visual stage as a mini engine with some rudimentary support for using the stage as a dressed "set".

 ## Advanced: Explicit Positioning / Drawing
 To move onto to more dynamic generation of content, it is possible to use explicit positioning, and the use of pens to craft abritrary shapes.

 ## Immediacy
 This goes to the kind of benefits mentioned in the kind of thing Brett Victor talks about in http://worrydream.com/#!/InventingOnPrinciple
 I still think about the impression that talk had on me.
+It’s not quite possible to reproduce that talk right now in Scratch, but the immediacy of the run – change – run loop is still very impressive.

 ## Accessibility
 Why haven't I mentioned _entirely free to use_ yet?
 If you care about diversity and granting access to self improvement to all then this is huge.